mannyray/image-optimize/README.md

 Despite the long and fancy write up of this README, the series of scripts presented in this repository are simply used to reduce the size of a bunch of files on a hard drive: nothing fancy.
 As someone who has been coding for over a decade this is a very basic task that fits into the general category of computer programming housekeeping: move some files here, transform some files over there and delete some files elsewhere.
 What separates this specific set of scripts is how I generated them.

-Each of the ruby scripts were generated via chatgpt over the course of 10 minutes of back and forth iteration of the script.
+Each of the ruby scripts were generated via chatgpt over the course of 10 minutes of back and forth chatting with the AI bot to produce the exact script I need.
 The ruby script that generated the comparison tool `compare_images.rb` was very impressive for me as it allowed me to create a beautiful tool in assiting in the boring task of verifying that the optimization quality is good.
-If you had asked me to optimize my images a few years ago, I would probably push back and say "is it worth the development time of the app?"."
+If you had asked me to optimize my images a few years ago, I would probably have pushed back and said: "is it worth the development time of the app?"."
 However, now that development time is being reduced so drastictly - it's an easy "let's do it".

 I did develop a similar comparison/analysis tool (without chatgpt) years prior - https://github.com/mannyray/ImageTagger and the development was slow as I wasn't an expert in UI.
 I'm still not a UI expert, but that is no longer that important.
 Even with languages I was more expert in, I still had to do a lot of remembering in the past like "hey...how do I open a file in python again?" and after googling, stackoverflow.com would let me know it's: